Joe Biden in Minnesota: 'I don't take anything for granted'

-Democratic presidential nominee Joe Biden is rallying supporters at the Minnesota State Fairgrounds on Friday, just four days ahead of the Nov.
+Democratic presidential nominee Joe Biden is rallying supporters in Falcon Heights on Friday, just four days ahead of the Nov.
 3 election and on the same day Donald Trump is in Rochester to mobilize his base.

 The drive-in style Biden rally is part of a three-state swing Friday that also take him to Iowa and Wisconsin.
 Minnesota hasn’t picked a Republican in the presidential race since 1972, but Trump came within 44,000 votes of winning the state four years ago.
 Friday morning, Biden said he’s not worried that he’ll lose Minnesota this cycle.

-“We’re gonna be in Iowa, we’re gonna be in Wisconsin, so I thought I’d stop in Minnesota,” Biden told reporters before boarding a plane for Des Moines, Iowa.
+“We’re gonna be in Iowa, we’re gonna be in Wisconsin, so I thought I’d stop in Minnesota,” Biden told reporters before boarding a plane for Des Moines.
 “I don’t take anything for granted.
 We’re gonna work for every single vote up till the last minute.”

+The drive-in event is taking place Friday afternoon in a parking lot outside of the Minnesota State Fairgrounds.
+People are socially distanced inside their cars facing a stage and can tune into the program on their car radios.

+Organizers said they are abiding by state COVID-19 guidelines for outdoor events and limiting the number of attendees to 250.
+St. Paul Mayor Melvin Carter and U.S. Sen. Amy Klobuchar are among the pre-program speakers.

 Polls have consistently shown Biden ahead of Trump in Minnesota, but his campaign has invested more resources campaigning than Democrats did four years ago.
 Friday’s rally is Biden’s second visit to the state since winning the Democratic nomination.
 He toured a Duluth labor office and addressed supporters in September.
 Hillary Clinton didn’t visit Minnesota in 2016 in person after she received the Democratic nomination.